Who has access to the patient data and what data do they have access to?

 Is it NHS approved?

-In response to this guidance, we have built a number of tools to support practices responding to the COVID-19 outbreak.
+In response to NHS guidance, we have built a number of tools to support practices responding to the COVID-19 outbreak.
 Further information can be found here.